Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Whether you’re about to put your socks on, or you’re taking them off before bed, have a good look.
 Any changes, and you should see a healthcare professional straight away.

 If you struggle to lift your feet up, then you might want to use a mirror to see the soles of your feet.
+Make sure you're sitting or lying down if you're using a mirror.
 If this is too hard, or if your eyesight is not as good as it was, try to get someone else to check your feet for you.
 And if you need help but live alone, it’s good to speak to a healthcare professional about how to check your feet.

 If you’ve lost any feeling in your feet, you need to be especially careful as you won't know if you've hurt yourself.
 If you’re unsure if you’ve lost any feeling, you ask someone to help you do the Touch the toes test or speak to a healthcare professional.